Last updated on 21/10/2024

 ‘Richard.
 I’m going into town to buy some postcards.’
 He didn’t bother to ask his friend if we wanted to come too because he knew him well enough.
 So he just said, ‘Ciao’, picked up his bag and walked off down the breakwater.

 Michael spent some time gathering postcards and souvenirs in the stalls and shops that lined the main road.
 When his cash began to run low he walked back to the Britannia and sat in the lounge sipping a glass of iced lemonade.
 Sandra found him; she said, ‘We are going to Marios.
 Come with us.’
-Michael downed his drink and followed her to the main entrance where Carol and Jane where waiting.
+Michael downed his drink and followed her to the main entrance where Carol and Jane were waiting.
 The group walked the short distance to the café and sat down at a table under a large parasol.
 They looked at the low building which served as a kitchen.
 One of the waiters, who was leaning on the servery, noticed them and walked across to take their orders.
 The girls ordered glasses of Pepsi and bowls of strawberry gelato.
 Michael had been studying the menu.
 ‘I’ll have the lobster,’ he said to the waiter, much to the amusement of the rest of the party.
-While they were were waiting to be served, Pat came and sat down with them.
+While they were waiting to be served, Pat came and sat down with them.
 She and her parents had arrived yesterday so she was still trying to find her way around the unfamiliar resort.
 ‘You settling in all right Pat?’, Sandra asked.
 Pat nodded and said, ‘This money takes a bit of getting used to.
 Everything is in thousands.
-It seems like you have to be a millionaire to buy anything round here.’
+It seems like you have to be a millionaire to buy anything around here.’
 The girls giggled.
 ‘Have you met Michael yet?’, Jane asked.
 Pat waved her hand at Michael and said, ‘Hi.
 Have you been here long?’
 ‘Nearly three days now,’ Michael replied.
 ‘Did you come with your parents?’, Pat asked him.
 ‘No. I am with my school friend Richard,’ he told her.
 ‘Oh!
 Where is he then?’, she asked.
 ‘I left him on the rocks sunbathing.
 He’s a real sun worshipper you know.’
 ‘Good for him.
 I hope he gets a lovely tan.
 It’s not for me though,’ Pat replied, ‘My skin won’t take it.
 I prefer to keep cool and stay in the shade.’

 The waiter arrived with Michael’s lobster.
 It was served on a plate surrounded by mashed potato that had been pipped into carefully sculpted shapes and with it a single mussel.
 The sad-looking creature sat on the plate with a melancholy look in its eyes.
 With it came an aluminium teapot; out of its lid, two pieces of string hung down, attached to the bags inside.
 There was also a tiny steel jug containing milk.
 Michael left it to brew.
 ‘These Italians have no idea at all about tea,’ Michael announced to the group around him.
 ‘They have never seen a packet of tea leaves in their lives.’